szsara/contact-management-app/README.md

     - Form to submit new user information

-    - Table view to list and edit user information
+    - Table view to list and edit and delete user information

 :white_check_mark: Java Spring Boot backend